patbeirne/tf/README.md

-free                      # display the heap size: used + free wc <filename>             # display the line count, word count and bytes less/more [-n] <filename> # similar to cat, but displays 30 lines at a time
+free                      # display the heap size: used + free wc <filename>             # display the line count, word count and bytes less/more [-n] <filename> # similar to cat, but displays 30 lines at a time btree <filename>          # display the content of a BTREE database
 ```
 Synonyms: `ip = ifconfig`, `more = less`, `dig = nslookup = host`